 - Lower cost

-A market is constantly changing, requirements in every field change so traditional project development techniques cannot work efficiently so Agile can be used in every aspect of the organization, and not only in projects.
+- The market is constantly changing, and requirements in every field change, so traditional project development techniques cannot work efficiently.
+Instead, agile can be used in every aspect of the organization, not only in projects.

-It reduces the documentation which is the necessity in the traditional models hence reduces time to develop and incorporate changes which motivate organizations to opt agile model which will increase the jobs and career opportunities in the near future.
+- It reduces the documentation necessary for the traditional models, hence reducing time to develop and incorporate changes that motivate organizations to opt for the agile model, which will increase the jobs and career opportunities shortly.

-So Agile has a great scope in the future where the whole organization would run on this mindset.
+- So it has a great scope in the future where the whole organization would run on this mindset.

-Agile professionals are in high demand of the top companies like IBM, Dell, HP, and many more organizations.
+- Agile professionals are in high demand the top companies like IBM, Dell, HP, and many more organizations.

-The salaries for agile professionals normally range from $107,000 to $126,000 or it can increase as per individuals skill set and certification.
+- The salaries for agile professionals typically range from $107,000 to $126,000, or it can increase as per individuals’ skillset and certification.